mwhea/CV_Optimizer/README.md

 ## How to test:

-Jest support for ES Modules is experimental, run the tests with:
+Jest support for ES Modules is experimental, run the tests with:<br/>
-`node --experimental-vm-modules node_modules/jest/bin/jest.js`
+`node --experimental-vm-modules node_modules/jest/bin/jest.js`<br/>
-individual test suites are run with:
+individual test suites are run with:<br/>
 `node --experimental-vm-modules node_modules/jest/bin/jest.js ./cvParser.test.js`

 ## How to hire me: